Undergraduate Medical Education

-Teaching Palliative Care in the University of Cambridge School of Clinical Medicine is closely intertwined with the research of the Cambridge Palliative and End of Life Care Group.
-This direct link with new thinking and discoveries contributes to the outstanding quality of our teaching.
+Teaching Palliative Care in the University of Cambridge School of Clinical Medicine is closely intertwined with the research of our group.
+This direct link with the latest research contributes to the outstanding quality of our teaching.

 The General Medical Council has described it as a “national exemplar of excellence”.